 Scavenging & Bringing Items to Your home Poses Some Health Risks

-There’s no certainty on the safety and cleanliness of the items you get from scavenging.
+There’s no certainty about the safety and cleanliness of the items you get from scavenging.
 Remember that these items have been in the owners’ possession for years and you don’t know about the circumstances in which they were used and maintained.

 There were reports of medical items like used syringes and needles present in piles of rubbish.
 Some bulk items like mattresses and couches were discovered to have lice, fungi colonies, and other pests living in them.
 You have to be careful when scavenging for items like these.
-The health risks you take are not worth the value of the items you bring into your home.
+The health risks you take are not worth the value of the things you bring into your home.

 The Aftermath of Scavenging Can Be Messy